chrisseaton/chrisseaton.github.io/rubytruffle/index.md

 # Videos of Talks and Slide Decks

 *   Chris Seaton.
+[Ruby's C Extension Problem and How We're Fixing It](rubyconf16/rubyconf16-cexts.pdf).
+At RubyConf 2016.
+[Slides](rubyconf16/rubyconf16-cexts.pdf).

+*   Chris Seaton.
 [Faster Ruby and JavaScript with GraalVM](javaone16/faster-ruby-javascript-graalvm.pdf).
-At JavaOne.
-2016.
+At JavaOne 2016.
 [Slides](javaone16/faster-ruby-javascript-graalvm.pdf).

 *   Chris Seaton.
 [Using LLVM and Sulong for Language C Extensions](llvm-cauldron-16/llvm-cauldron-sulong.pdf).
 At the LLVM Cauldron 2016.
 [Slides](llvm-cauldron-16/llvm-cauldron-sulong.pdf) and [video](https://www.youtube.com/watch?v=bJzMfYX6n9A).